SoumyaCP/University-Club-Management-System/README.md

 Admins can create, edit, and view upcoming events.
 Each event has relevant details like date, description, and venue.
 This helps members stay updated on club activities.

 **Member Management:**
 New members can be added through a form, and a directory of existing members can be viewed.
-This simplifies attendance, communication, and role assignment within the club.
+This simplifies communication, and role assignment within the club.

 **Announcement System:**
 Admins can post announcements that are visible to all members, making communication fast and uniform.

 **Feedback Collection:**
-A feedback form allows members to submit their thoughts, ideas, or concerns about the club and its activities.
+A feedback form allows members to submit their thoughts, ideas, or concerns about the club events.
 This helps the administration improve club experiences over time.

 **Authentication System:**
 Basic login functionality ensures that only authorized users can manage backend operations like adding events or announcements.